 - relates to a matter for which the meeting would normally be closed to the public in accordance with Section 89(2) of the Local Government Act 1989

 - prejudicial to Council or any other person if answered

 - about the personal views or actions of an individual Councillor or Council officer

 - about a matter that is the subject of negotiation, litigation or of a commercial nature

 - defamatory, indecent, abusive or objectionable in language or substance

-The question and questioner’s name and suburb will be published in the minutes of the Council meeting which are available on Council’s website.
+If the question is read out at the meeting and a response provided, the questioner’s name, the question and the response will be published in the minutes of the Council meeting, which are publicly available on Council’s website.